-The University at Buffalo School of Engineering and Applied Sciences and the School of Management offer a five-year program leading to a combined bachelor’s degree/master's degree in Business Administration.
+The School of Engineering and Applied Sciences offers several five-year combined degree programs leading to a bachelor’s degree and a master's degree.

-This program reduces the typical path of a four-year bachelor's degree and a two-year MBA by one year.
-This is possible because of a slight reduction in undergraduate courses created by overlapping electives and the substitution of equivalent graduate-level courses.
+These programs reduce the typical path of a four-year bachelor's degree and a two-year master's degree by one year, saving both time and money.
+This is possible because of a slight reduction in undergraduate courses created by overlapping electives and the substitution of select graduate-level courses.
 When completed, students’ records will indicate two degrees individually awarded as part of a combined degree program.

 If accepted into the combined degree program, students begin standard MBA classes in the fall semester of what is typically their senior year of engineering.
 Throughout that senior year and the next additional year students complete the MBA curriculum and their few remaining undergraduate requirements.

-The requirements in the School of Management allow students to customize their electives from nine possible tracks.
+The requirements in the School of Management allow students to customize their electives from nine possible concentrations.

 Join us for an in-person or online information session and explore how an MBA enhances your career.
 Sessions are approximately 45 minutes.
 Prospective students learn about the Engineering/MBA combined degree program’s competitive strengths, extensive network, career services, experiential learning opportunities, and the admissions process.
 Current UB students are asked to register for and attend one of the many sessions offered throughout the year.
 If you’re unable to attend a live session, a recorded session is available through the School of Management’s Digital Library.